gnome-terminator/terminator/doc/manual/source/gettinginvolved.rst

 Sprechen Sie Deutsch?

 Awesome!
-I've been getting my head around the whole translation bit (English polyglot I'm afraid), and as a result there has been a lot of churn in the translations.
+I've been getting my head around the whole translation bit (English monoglot I'm afraid), and as a result there has been a lot of churn in the translations.
 So what are you waiting for?

 Speak some other language?
 Take a look at